katrienantonio/hands-on-machine-learning-R-module-1/README.md

 before coming to the workshop.
 A technical test session will be organized to get you started in case of problems or doubts.

-### R Studio Cloud
+### RStudio Cloud

-If you prefer not to work with a local installation of R (and the necessary packages), you can join our workspace on R Studio Cloud.
+If you prefer not to work with a local installation of R (and the necessary packages), you can join our workspace on RStudio Cloud.
 This should be a **very accessible set-up** for working with R in the cloud for the less experienced user\!